phoenix741/woodstock-backup/README.md

 _Woodstock backup_ is a backup software.
 The purpose is to backup software from a central point.

-Instead of launching the backup from the client, it's the server that contact the client to launch the backup.
+Instead of launching the backup from the client, it's the server that contacts the client to launch the backup.

 The actual version is based on